cfengine/documentation/reference/promise-types/vars.markdown

 This results in `@(list)` being the same as `@(one)`, and the reference to `@(two)` disappears.
 This is useful for combining lists.

+The `policy` attribute gets checked at the moment the variable is assigned - i.e. in the second assignment when the same variable is assigned multiple times.
+The `policy` attribute for that assignment is the one used when deciding whether to warn you or not.
+That's why in practice, you need to specify the attribute in all declarations of the variable.